 In 1903 the then-president Theodore Roosevelt visited the Grand Canyon and was deeply moved by the stunning landscape.

-In 1906 he signed a bill which saw the area become the Grand Canyon Game Reserve, and two years later, he made it a national monument, stating: "Leave it as it is.
+So much so that in 1906, he signed a bill which saw the area become the Grand Canyon Game Reserve and, two years later, he made it a national monument, stating: "Leave it as it is.
 You cannot improve on it.
-The ages have been at work on it, and man can only mar it."
+The ages have been at work on it and man can only mar it."

 Weather in the Grand Canyon